 - Check out the dwarf tomato project for some really cool work on these here.

-The Cherry Roma produces plum shaped tomato fruits which are red in color.
+The Pear Red produces plum-shaped tomato fruits which are red in color.
 The fruits continue ripening throughout the season.

 You should be able to start plucking the tomatoes within 70-90 days.